marioangst/motifr/README.md

 ## Input

-motifr currently can only reliably handle undirected and unweighted networks (we are working on a directed implementation).
+motifr currently can handle unweighted directed and undirected networks.
 There is in principle no restriction on the number of levels of a network to count motifs in, but typical use cases for which the package was designed will likely involve two- or three-level networks.
+Support for undirected networks has only been introduced recently.
+Hence, most supported motifs are undirected.

-Network data should currently be prepared as statnet network objects with a numeric vertex attribute to specify a level for each node (named eg. “lvl”) for best results.
+Network data should currently be prepared as statnet network objects with a numeric vertex attribute to specify a level for each node (named e.g. “lvl”) for best results.

 ## Examples